hamidgasmi/training.computerscience.algorithms-datastructures/README.md

     - The problem is open, we don't know whether these 2 classes are equal
     - If P = NP, the all search problems can be solved in polynomial time
     - If  != NP, then there exist search problems that cannot be solved in polynomial time
+- For more details:
     - UC San Diego Course: [Class P and NP](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/blob/master/4-np-complete-problems/1-np_complete_problems/17_np_complete_problems_1_search_problems.pdf)

 </details>